wuwei77lx/compare_model/code/model/ABC/README.md

 ## Introduction
 This directory primarily contains two components:

-1. **Running the ABC model**: Scripts and resources for applying the ABC model to predict enhancer–gene interactions.
+1. **Running the ABC model**: Scripts and resources for applying the ABC model to predict enhancer–gene links.

 2. **Mouse average Hi-C data generation**: Step-by-step scripts for processing multiple mouse Hi-C datasets and generating a bulk average Hi-C data.